MaLsR6053/Web_App_Vulnerabilities_Project/README.md

 - Landing Page: Introduces the lab and provides an entry point to explore different vulnerabilities.
 - Vulnerability List Page: Displays a list of common web vulnerabilities, each linked to a detailed page.
 - Vulnerability Pages: Basic pages for each vulnerability including placeholders for definitions, examples, and future interactive elements.
+- Functional IDOR, limited basic SQLi testing, and XSS pages.

 Current Status

 - Landing Page: Features a dark grey background with a central lighter grey box.
 Contains the lab's introduction and an "Enter" button.
 - Vulnerability List Page: Displays vulnerabilities in a card-like format with blue buttons.
-- Individual Vulnerability Pages: Each vulnerability has a placeholder page with sections for title, definition, and example.
+- Individual Vulnerability Pages: Each vulnerability has a dedicated page with sections for title, definition, and example.

 <h2>Project Structure</h2>